Wednesday newsletters always feature a hotel and/or flight review.

 - The first aircraft to systematically offer internet connectivity, providing passengers with a global broadband connection

-- High-bandwidth fibre optics delivering high-definition video to passengers
+- High-bandwidth fiber optics delivering high-definition video to passengers

 - Cameras installed on the tail and belly of the aircraft that provide passengers with a 360° outside view throughout the flight